louiseds/louiseds.github.io/about.md

 * 2016 : Stage designer of _60°Nord_, a play written by Lucie Digout and directed by **Emmanuel Besnault** at the National Conservatory (CnsAD), Paris.

-* 2016 : Director and stage designer of _Déviations_, showed at the EnsAD and at _l'Ecole des Beaux-Arts_  (EnsBA), for the festival _Ouverture de saison_,  Paris.
+* 2016 : Director and stage designer of _Déviations_, shown at the EnsAD and at _l'Ecole des Beaux-Arts_  (EnsBA), for the festival _Ouverture de saison_,  Paris.

 * 2016 : Direction workshop with **Grand Magasin** at the Nanterre-Amandier National Theater.